How much will I earn on an Apprenticeship?

-Forward-thinking organisations, many of which we work with, have opted to pay their apprentices the national living wage, in order to attract the best and most talented apprentices.
 This means that their workers can enjoy a better standard of living during their training, and are more likely to stay with the company after their education is complete.

 While an apprenticeship wage may start out low, the qualifications and skills learnt will increase your earning potential long term.
 It will get your pay up and beyond the industry standard by the time you have completed your scheme.

 Getting a pay rise as an apprentice.